vijo30/Final_Reality/README.md

 ## Classes

-## Tests

-### Timer Example
-A test class with the purpose of being an example of use for the timer.

-### Main
-A class that is meant for generic testing.

 ## Abstract Entity
 An abstract class that holds the common behaviour of all the entities in the game.